 - 1. Although inflation does affect the price of supplies and services that the Council procures, because services are given cash limited budgets, they are required to absorb the cost of inflation within the resources they have.
 As such, the net impact of inflation is reduced to zero within the estimates.
 The only exceptions are those contracts which have an agreed inflationary arrangement built into them. - 2.
 The nationally agreed pay award ended on 31st March 2022.
 An award for 2022/23 was agreed in November 2022 averaging 5% across the pay spine.
 For 2023/24, a 5% award has been prudently assumed. - 3.
-Increase in FTE is as a result of Fixed Term contracts and transferred posts from previous shared arrangements. - 4.
-An annual General Fund saving in staff costs (£660k) is built into the budget (equivalent to 4% of the staff budget) due to anticipated staff vacancies during the year. - 5.
+An annual General Fund saving in staff costs (£660k) is built into the budget (equivalent to 4% of the staff budget) due to anticipated staff vacancies during the year.
+This is considered realistic based on previously years' vacancy rates. - 4.
 Based on the Pension Triennial Valuation the pension contribution will be 23.8% in 2023/24 with an additional lump sum amount payable towards the deficit on the pension scheme this rate is applied only to those staff in the local government pension scheme.
 A further review will take place which could change the amount from 2027/28 onwards.
 Any vacant posts are assumed to be within the pension scheme.
 The pension contribution rate is assumed to stay at 23.8% throughout the life of the MTFS.
-The lump sum towards the deficit is confirmed for 2023/24. - 6.
-These are the estimated returns on cash investments and the estimated yield on the current budgeted £25m property funds (subject to further review). - 7.
+The lump sum towards the deficit is confirmed for 2023/24. - 5.
+These are the estimated returns on cash investments and the estimated yield on the current budgeted £25m property funds (subject to further review). - 6.
 Utility costs have been inflated by 50% for 2023/24 as a result of increased wholesale prices.
-These will need to be kept under review as it is an area that could be subject to future inflationary pressures. - 8.
-Vehicle fuel costs are predicted to increase by 25% due to national trends. - 9.
+These will need to be kept under review as it is an area that could be subject to future inflationary pressures. - 7.
+Vehicle fuel costs are predicted to increase by 25% due to national trends. - 8.
 The tax base projections for 2023/24 has provided for a growth of 584 band D equivalent properties.
 Future growth has been projected at 1.5% (see section 4.6 and Table 3).